Student Learning Outcomes

-- Students will demonstrate critical thinking skills in understanding and evaluating theories, ideas, and issues across the four subfields of political science: American Government and Public Administration, Political Theory, Comparative Government, and International Relations.
+- Students will demonstrate a broad-based knowledge of the four subfields of political science: American Government and Public Administration, Political Theory, Comparative Government, and International Relations.

 - Students will demonstrate an ability to communicate effectively through their written work.
-Students will be prepared to pursue public or non-profit sector work, and/or doctoral studies in political science or law school.
+Students will be prepared to pursue public or non-profit sector work, and/or graduate studies in political science or public administration, or law school.